byliutao/GrabCut/README.md

 t-links and n-links definition:
 ![2.png](data%2F2.png)

+## Why can we get the best segmentation from the minimum-cut of that graph
+From the paper we acknowledge that the cut minimize the energy function, which represent the cost of current segmentation.
+So if the graph successfully construct the energy function, the minimum-cut will go well give the result of best segmentation.
+The energy function( E(A) = R(A) + B(A) ) contains two part, the region term R(A) and the boundary term B(A).
+From the garbcut definition,
+ecah pixel's R(A) is equal to the combine weighted possibility of the corresponding GMM model, and the B(A) is equal to the variation of it's neighbor pixel's value.
+From above, we assume one pixel is from object, the R(A) value given by fgd GMM model is much larger than the value given by bgd GMM model, so the cut will prefer to sever the pixel's t-link to sink T. For the B(A) value, if the pixel's neighbor pixel is very similar to it, the B(A) value will be great, so that the cut will prefer not to sever the pixel from its neighbor, which could keep the continue region from cut.

 ## Combine the GMM and Minimum cut
 1. init GMM's and Minimum-cut's parameters.
 2. Assign GMM components to pixels.
 3. Learning GMM parameters from data.
 4. Estimate segmentation.
 5. Repeat from step2, until convergence.

+## Reducing the Consuming time of this algorithm
+1. There are some parameters that we only need to init once and reuse them afterward.
+Such as the inverse and the determination of covariance Mat, the VFunction value of the whole image.
+So that we don't need to calculate it for every iteration.
+2. The matrix multiplication is really slow compare with other computation.
+In the gauss density function, we can use combination of add and multi to replace the matrix multiplication, and it turns to reduce the consuming time to 1/10, a big progress.

+## What if we change the GMM model to HC(histogram-based contrast) model
+Firstly the pixel distribution model will only influence the R(A) part of the energy function.
+So it will have no difference of the segmented-object's boundary.
+Since ...

 ## install dependence
 ### install opencv